Last Updated: November 2022

 Can I claim jobs and areas that are further away from me?

 Yes!
-You can adjust the radius of the jobs and areas that show available to you by selecting the gear icon, located in the top right corner of the “Manage Areas” section in ABC Mobile.
+You can adjust the radius of the jobs and areas that show available to you by selecting the "More" icon, located in the bottom right corner of the Home screen, and then "Preferences" and "Claiming Distance".

 When do I get paid if I am on direct deposit?